RediSearch/redisearch-getting-started/sample-app/redisearch-node-rest/README.md

 $ docker build -t redis/search-backend-node .
 ```

-This command will create a new image and build the Node.js project into it.
+This command creates a new image and builds the Node.js project into it.

 ### Run